exasol/public-knowledgebase/Environment-Management/how-to-deploy-a-single-node-exasol-database-as-a-docker-image.md

 Configure the volume size for Exasol DB before starting the container.
 There are 3 types of volumes available for Exasol.

 Volumes in Exasol serve three different purposes.
-You can find detailed information in <https://docs.exasol.com/administration/on-premise/manage_storage/volumes.htm>
+You can find detailed information in [Volumes overview](https://docs.exasol.com/db/latest/administration/on-premise/manage_storage/volumes.htm)

 Since it’s recommended to use less disk space than the size of LVM disk (because Exasol will create a temporary volume and there should be a free disk space for it), we'll use 20 GiB space for the volume.
 The actual size of the volume increases or decreases depending on the data stored.